top of page

 Dear Reader,

-Fulmen is a periodical journal devoted to the independent study of the following tapestry of related subjects: Western esotericism, ancient architecture, ancient philosophy, the history of warfare, and on occasion, Tolkien scholarship.
-Much of Fulmen comprises the original works of its two editors, together with peculiar works of historic authorship.
 We are delighted as well to publish writing from guest authors when the opportunity arises.
 We prefer to entertain scholarly oddities which, although rigorous in the quality of their research, are otherwise considered hardly publishable by academic institutions for one reason or another.
-Fulmen is issued online four times seasonally; on the equinoxes and the solstices.
+Fulmen is issued online four times seasonally; on-or-around the equinoxes and the solstices (as circumstances permit).
 Our entire catalog is, and always will be, available to read digitally on our website—at no cost.

 Considerately,